-A detailed guide to the sources available for those who want to trace their family trees, with useful advice on how to conduct your research and record the results.
+A detailed guide to the sources available for those who want to trace their family trees, with useful advice on how to conduct research and record results.

 Trade Information: LGEN